Hawaii vs. UNLV NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Hawaii has combined with its opponents to score more than 57 points in four of nine games this season.
+- Hawaii and its opponents have gone over the current 57-point total in four of nine games (44.4%) this season.

-- UNLV has combined with its opponents to score more than 57 points in two games this season.
+- UNLV's games have gone over 57 points in two opportunities this season.

-- Saturday's total is 8.8 points higher than the combined 48.2 PPG average of the two teams.
+- The combined points per game average of the two teams, 48.2, is 8.8 points fewer than Saturday's over/under.

-- The 66.1 points per game these two squads have allowed to opponents this season are 9.1 more than the 57 over/under in this contest.
+- This contest's total is 9.1 points under the 66.1 these two squads combine to give up per game in 2021.

-- Rainbow Warriors games this season feature an average total of 62.2 points, a number 5.2 points higher than Saturday's over/under.
+- The Rainbow Warriors and their opponents have scored an average of 62.2 points per game in 2021, 5.2 more than Saturday's total.

-- In 2021, games involving the Rebels have averaged a total of 54.3 points, 2.7 fewer than this game's set over/under.
+- The 54.3 PPG average total in Rebels games this season is 2.7 points fewer than this game's over/under.

 Hawaii Stats and Trends

-- The Rainbow Warriors have covered the spread once this season when favored by 2.5 points or more (in two chances).
+- This season, the Rainbow Warriors have one against the spread win in two games as a favorite of 3 points or more.

-- Hawaii's games this year have gone over the total in three out of nine opportunities (33.3%).
+- Hawaii's games this year have eclipsed the over/under three times in nine opportunities (33.3%).

 - Hawaii is 1-1 against the spread and 3-0 overall in games when it scores more than 33.9 points.

-- In games that Hawaii amasses more than 430.2 yards, the team is 1-2 against the spread and 3-1 overall.
+- In games that Hawaii picks up over 430.2 yards, the team is 1-2 against the spread and 3-1 overall.

-- This year, the Rainbow Warriors have turned the ball over 24 times, 11 more than the Rebels' takeaways (13).
+- The Rainbow Warriors have turned the ball over 11 more times (24 total) than the Rebels have forced a turnover (13) this season.

 - Find the latest spread and moneyline odds for Hawaii at SISportsbook.